red-sakai/shelldon/README.md

 # Shelldon – Simple Discord Announcement Bot

 A minimal Discord bot that posts announcements to a channel via a slash command.
+It also supports optional Facebook Page monitoring to post updates in your tech news channel.

 ## What it does

 - Registers a `/announce` command in your server (guild)
+- Multi-line compose via modal with preview + Confirm/Cancel
+- Safe mentions: optional channel, role, and @everyone with explicit toggles
 - Only users with Administrator, Manage Server, or an optional allowed role can use it
 - Sends the message either to a provided channel option or a default channel from `.env`
+- Optional: monitors a Facebook Page and posts new updates to a channel

 ## Prerequisites